 When looking for potential love relationships, many of my codependent and trauma bond-prone clients confuse emotional intensity and emotional intimacy.
 There’s a big difference.
 Emotional intensity is like a wildfire and emotional intimacy is like a hearth fire.
 One destroys lives; the other can warm your soul.

-Oftentimes, dysfunctional, toxic and/or personality disordered individuals are highly emotional intense.
+Oftentimes, dysfunctional, toxic and/or personality disordered individuals are highly emotionally intense.
 It’s a manifestation of their pathology, not their capacity to love.
 The typical instantaneous intensity of emotion upon first meeting them can feel seductive, hypnotic and even euphoric.
 This is what some people confuse for “chemistry.”

 Many of my codependent clients have yet to experience true emotional intimacy.
 Meaning intimacy that’s deep, lasting and mutual.
 Not the superficial, fleeting and intense sexual experiences that are typical of emotionally intense (and frequently personality disordered) partners.
 Real emotional intimacy grows over time.
 It requires reciprocal empathy, emotional attunement and the willingness to be vulnerable with each other.